-Blue Earth Consultants, a Division of ERG, is supporting Island Conservation with the recruitment of a new staff member and design of a strategic planning process.
-This includes developing a job description informed by staff interviews, posting the job description on strategic websites, conducting applicant phone interviews, organizing in-person interviews, corresponding with applicants, and maintaining regular communication with Island Conservation staff.
-To inform the strategic planning process, Blue Earth Consultants will coordinate meetings and engagement to seek input from Island Conservation staff and the Board of Directors.
-Blue Earth Consultants will develop a final written document and PowerPoint outlining a strategic planning process for Island Conservation to implement in 2017-2018.
+Blue Earth Consultants, a Division of ERG, supported Island Conservation with the recruitment of a new staff member and design of a strategic planning process.
+This included developing a job description informed by staff interviews, posting the job description on strategic websites, conducting applicant phone interviews, organizing in-person interviews, corresponding with applicants, and maintaining regular communication with Island Conservation staff.
+To inform the strategic planning process, Blue Earth Consultants coordinated meetings and engagement to seek input from Island Conservation staff and the Board of Directors.
+Blue Earth Consultants developed a final written document and PowerPoint outlining a strategic planning process for Island Conservation to implement in 2017-2018.